agilll/Plethora/train/README.md

-This is the code to train a Doc2Vec network
+This is the code to train a Doc2Vec and Word2Vec networks

 buildD2VLeeModel.py - To train a Doc2Vec model with Lee corpus